-A Baltimore Girls Story (H.E.R.Story) is to encourage young ladies aged 13-21 to take a more substantive approach to caring for themselves by focusing on self-awareness, self-love and self-worth.
-The organization sponsors a mentoring program for young girls as well as tri-annual seminars open to young women throughout the city.
+A Baltimore Girls Story (H.E.R.Story) is to encourage young ladies and women of all ages to take a more substantive approach to caring for themselves by focusing on self-awareness, self-love and self-worth.
+Part of this will be done through storytelling.
+The organization sponsors a mentoring program for teenagers and women through out the year.
+Our program allows our supporters to share their testimonies to help other live through their stories better.
+Our platform is based on story telling, and bridging the gap between generations of women.

 Meet the Women Behind ABGS